 You may be wondering how you go about applying for veteran’s home care.
 The following are steps when applying for veteran’s home care:

-- Evaluate the needs of your loved one in regards to veteran’s home care.
-Talk with the doctors about what type of care is necessary and the accommodations that will need to be made to ensure your loved one lives a comfortable and productive life.
+1. First, evaluate the needs of your loved one in regards to home care and activities of daily living.
+Talk with the doctors about what type of care is necessary and any accommodations needed to ensure your loved one is safe at home.